Soweto: Road

-The N1 Highway skirts the eastern boundary of Soweto.
-There is efficient road access for many parts of the region along busy highways to the CBD and Roodepoort, but commuters are largely reliant on trains and taxis.
+The N1 highway skirts the eastern boundary of Soweto.
+There is efficient road access for many parts of the region along busy highways to Johannesburg and Roodepoort, but commuters are largely reliant on trains and taxis.

 The N12 (named the Moroka Bypass) forms the southern border of Soweto, separating it from Lenasia.

 A new section of the N17 has been built, connecting Soweto with Nasrec as a four-lane dual carriageway.

 The M70, also known as the Soweto Highway, links Soweto with central Johannesburg via Nasrec and Booysens.
 This road is multi lane, passes next to Soccer City in Nasrec and has dedicated taxiway lanes from Soweto eastwards to Booysens and Johannesburg Central.

+The M68, also known as the Old Potchefstroom Road, links Soweto with Johannesburg South.

 A major thoroughfare through the south-eastern part of Soweto (Eldorado Park) is the R553 Golden Highway.
 It provides access to the N1, N12 and M1 highways.

 Minibus taxis are a popular form of transport.
 In 2000 it was estimated that around 2000 minibus taxis operated from the Baragwanath taxi rank alone.

 A Bus rapid transit system, Rea Vaya, provides transport for around 16 000 commuters daily.

 PUTCO has for many years provided bus commuter services to Soweto residents.